 Initial infection at the site of parasite entry is characterized by local histologic changes that include the presence of parasites within leukocytes and cells of subcutaneous tissues and the development of interstitial edema, lymphocytic infiltration, and reactive hyperplasia of adjacent lymph nodes.
 After dissemination of the organisms through the lymphatics and the bloodstream, primarily muscles (including the myocardium) (Fig. 252-1) and ganglion cells may become heavily parasitized.
 The characteristic pseudocysts present in sections of infected tissues are intracellular aggregates of multiplying parasites.

 Trypanosoma cruzi in the heart muscle of a child who died of acute Chagas myocarditis.
 An infected myocyte containing several dozen T. cruzi amastigotes is in the center of the field (hematoxylin and eosin, 900 ×).

 In persons with chronic T. cruzi infections who develop related clinical manifestations, the heart is the organ most commonly affected.
 Changes include thinning of the ventricular walls, biventricular enlargement, apical aneurysms, and mural thrombi.
 Widespread lymphocytic infiltration, diffuse interstitial fibrosis, and atrophy of myocardial cells are often apparent.
-Although parasites are difficult to find in myocardial tissue by conventional histologic methods, more ...
+Although parasites are difficult to find in myocardial tissue ...